linuxhistoryblg/adminscripts/README.md

 # ksmyiso
 Bash script with a dialog/ncurses interface which automates remastering a RHEL/CentOS installation ISO to include a kickstart file.

+# install_mongodb.sh
+Bash script for installing MongoDB on Fedora Release 33 from the mongodb.org/ 8Server repository.
+When MongoDB changed its licensing from GPL to SSPL Fedora made the decision to remove it from Fedora repositories.